renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/actors.md

 - "Expert": group of people who have deep knowledge about the performance of the job, without necessarily executing it directly.
 Give the top 3.

 Examples:
-- To understand the differentiation between doer and beneficiary: in the case of a job to be done "arrive at a destination on time", the beneficiary is the passenger and the doer is the driver; in the case of the Job "Caregivers wanting to jointly manage finances with a person under their care", the doer is "Caregivers" and the beneficiary is "Person under care".
+- To understand the differentiation between doer and beneficiary: in the case of a job to be done "arrive at a destination on time", the beneficiary is the passenger and the doer is the driver; in the case of the Job "Caregivers wanting to manage finances together with a person under their care", the doer is "Caregivers" and the beneficiary is "Person under care".

 Rules: